Dianna98/Harry-Potter-Spells-Programming-Language/README.md

 # Programming-Language
-Design and implementation of a domain specific programming language that performs certain simple computations on potentially unbounded integer sequences.
+Design and implementation of a Harry Potter themed domain specific programming language that performs certain simple computations on potentially unbounded integer sequences.